Sooriyavela/sooriyavela/README.md

 Cognizant Technology Solutions, Chennai, India (May 2022 - July 2023)

-Delivered reusable, efficient code, reducing complexity by 8%.
+• Produced clean, efficient, and reusable code, leading to an 8% reduction in code complexity and execution speed by adhering to best coding practices
-Resolved system issues, improving service availability by 35%.
+• Resolved critical system issues, decreasing downtime by 35% and improving service availability by monitoring real-time alerts, troubleshooting incidents, and providing timely resolutions

 Full-Stack Engineer

 Wipro Technologies, Chennai, India (May 2019 - April 2022)

-Enhanced data retrieval speeds by 30% with optimized SQL queries.
+• Engaged in the full software development lifecycle, including coding, testing, and operations, resulting in a 17% reduction in post-deployment bugs
+• Streamlined the version control system using Git, reducing merge conflicts by 12%, efficiently managing branches, and enforcing best practices for pull requests and code reviews
+• Utilized SQL databases, contributing to a 30% improvement in data retrieval speed by optimizing database queries
-Designed a consumer loan application interface using HTML, CSS, and JavaScript.
+• Built the interface for the consumer loan Application using HTML, CSS, and JavaScript
-Improved application functionality by 25% through API integrations.
+• Integrated third-party APIs and services, enhancing application functionality by 25% to ensure seamless interaction between application components and optimizing backend processes using Django

 🛠️ Technical Skills